maphew/zadam-trilium-wiki/Packaged server installation.md

     at tryModuleLoad (module.js:505:12)
 ```

-If you get an error like this, you need to either upgrade your glibc (typically by upgrading to up to date distribution version) or use some other [[server installation]] method.
+If you get an error like this, you need to either upgrade your glibc (typically by upgrading to up-to-date distribution version) or use some other [[server installation]] method.

 ## TLS